paragkatkar/katacoda-scenarios-1/understanding-java-rmi/step03.md

-We need to compile the java file that defines the server that contains the remote method, `echo(String message)`that will be called by the client.
+We need to compile the `.java` file that defines the server that contains the remote method, `echo(String message)`that will be invoked by the remote client.

 Click the following command to execute the compilation in the Katacoda interactive terminal.